OtaraAlex/RSA-Factoring-Challenge/README.md

 This task is the same as task 0, except:
 -   `p`and`q`are always prime numbers
 -   There is only one number in the files

-How far can you go in less than 5 seconds?

 -   Read:[RSA Factoring Challenge](https://intranet.hbtn.io/rltoken/8F5ClnjOFgDcNZXxeyrHxg "RSA Factoring Challenge")